-Ever since the emergence of social media, I now put more effort into the way I pour my oatmeal, wiping off the edges and laying out toppings I never used to even add to my bowls.
-I also probably spend way too much time deciding which color bowl to put my latest pots-workout smoothie into, and thinking about what ingredients will give it a camera-ready appeal.
+Ever since the emergence of social media, I now put more effort into the way I pour my oatmeal, wiping off the edges and laying out toppings I never used to even add before.
+I also probably spend way too much time thinking about what ingredients will give my post-workout smoothie a camera-ready appeal.
 I do all of this, just in case it looks pretty enough to post on Instagram.
 The plethora of foods on social media featuring mesmerizing hues, floral accents, and neatly placed goji berries, has made me into one of “them.”
 So here are some tips I’ve learned along my smoothie art obsession.

 4. Once you’re ready to make a smoothie bowl, the possibilities are endless.
 If you want more of an ice cream consistency, use frozen bananas as your base and then you can pretty much add anything to it.
 If you love sorbet, just blend up the frozen fruits of your choice.
 You can use your favorite type of milk to make sure the fruits can move around in the blender.
 I love using coconut or almond milk in my smoothies.

 5. Finally, add your toppings…sparingly, because that nicely decorated smoothie bowl you usually see from your favorite blogger on Instagram is almost always loaded with a ton of sugar and can be nearly 500 calories or more when you add on things like granola, nut butters and dried fruit.